RajRele/TipCalculator/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+1)Completed the comma separation, but still struggling with testing the Locale (currency) changes...
-Some environment specific challenges as I am new to MAC world.
+2)Some environment specific challenges as I am new to MAC world.
-Enjoyed working on this app.
+3)Enjoyed working on this app.

 ## License